 What Is Included In The Debt-To-Income Ratio?

-The debts that are included in this calculation may surprise you; for instance, monthly rent payments are often counted as debt for this calculation, and so is alimony.
+The debts that are included in this calculation may surprise you.
+For instance, monthly rent payments are often counted as debt for this calculation, and so is alimony.
 For the purposes of a DTI ratio calculation, debt doesn’t have to come from a loan.

 - Minimum credit card payments

-- Student debt payments
+- Student loan payments

 - Mortgage payments

-- Car loans
+- Auto loans